-His research interests include social network analysis and computational social science.
+His research interests span the broad areas of social network analysis, computational social science, and social stratification.
 His work on cumulative advantage investigates how small, random differences in early success between people can with time, through positive feedback, grow into large gaps between the successful and unsuccessful; and how a person or thing can remain highly popular when a less popular alternative is of higher quality.
 Van de Rijt’s work on social networks shows how large, complex network structures emerge as the by-product of many individuals’ decisions on whom to interact with and whom to avoid.

 For his work van de Rijt received the Lynton Freeman (2010) and Raymond Boudon (2017) early career awards.
 His work has been funded by the National Science Foundation.
 His papers have been published in such journals as PNAS, American Sociological Review, and the American Journal of Sociology.
 Coverage of his work has appeared in various media, among which Nature and the Economist.